harp-tech/protocol/Device.md

     -      :d0, after bit1  , 8
 ```

-* **CLK_REP [Bit 0]:** If set to 1, the device will repeat the Harp Synchronization Clock to the Clock Output connector, if available.
-It will act has a daisy-chain, by repeating the Clock Input to the Clock Output.
-Setting this bit, also unlocks the Harp Synchronization Clock.
+* **CLK_REP [Bit 0]:** If this bit is set, and a Clock Output connector is available on the device, the device MUST repeat the Harp Synchronization Clock messages on the Clock Output.
+This allows daisy-chaining by repeating the Clock Input on the Clock Output.
+Setting this bit also enables writing on the timestamp register.

-* **CLK_GEN [Bit 1]:** If set to 1, the device will generate Harp Synchronization Clock to the Clock Output connector, if available.
-The Clock Input will be ignored.
-The bit is read as 1 if the device is generating the Harp Synchronization Clock.
+* **CLK_GEN [Bit 1]:** If this bit is set, and a Clock Output connector is available on the device, the device MUST generate Harp Synchronization Clock messages on the Clock Output.
+Any messages arriving on the Clock Input MUST be ignored by the device.

-* **REP_ABLE [Bit 3]:** This is a read-only bit signaling if the device is able (1) to repeat the Harp Synchronization Clock timestamp.
+* **REP_ABLE [Bit 3]:** Read-only status bit.
+When sending a response to a `Read` command, the device MUST set this bit if it is able to repeat the Harp Synchronization Clock timestamp.

-* **GEN_ABLE [Bit 4]:** This is a read-only bit signaling if the device is able (1) to generate the Harp Synchronization Clock timestamp.
+* **GEN_ABLE [Bit 4]:** Read-only status bit.
+When sending a response to a `Read` command, the device MUST set this bit if it is able to generate the Harp Synchronization Clock timestamp.

-* **CLK_UNLOCK [Bit 6]:** If set to 1, the device will unlock the timestamp register counter (register `R_TIMESTAMP_SECOND`) and it will now accept new timestamp values.
-The bit is read as 1 if the timestamp register is unlocked.
+* **CLK_UNLOCK [Bit 6]:** If this bit is set, the device MUST enable writing on the timestamp register counter (`R_TIMESTAMP_SECOND`).
+When sending a response to a `Read` command, the device MUST set this bit if the timestamp register is unlocked.

-* **CLK_LOCK [Bit 7]:** If set to 1, the device will lock the current timestamp register counter (register `R_TIMESTAMP_SECOND`) and it will reject any new timestamp values.
-The bit is read as 1 if the timestamp register is locked.
+* **CLK_LOCK [Bit 7]:** If this bit is set, the device MUST disable writing on the timestamp register counter (`R_TIMESTAMP_SECOND`).
+When sending a response to a `Read` command, the device MUST set this bit if the timestamp register is locked.

 The implementation of this register is optional but highly recommend for devices that are expected to implement the Harp synchronization protocol.

-> **Note**
+> [!NOTE]
 >
-> The device always wakes up in the `unlock` state.
+> The device MUST always boot with the timestamp register in the unlocked state.

 ### **`R_RESERVED` (U8) – Reserved**